Keith1039/Pygame-RPG/managers/README.md

 The class that has all the dungeon events and information.
 Things like boss encounters, enemy encounters and the like are recorded in this file.
 The class itself holds information of events in dungeons and whether they have been accessed or not.
 This is all stored in dictionaries inside the map class.
 Which dict is in use will be determined via the context and be applied appropriately.
+This class is unfinished and has not been fully implemented.